foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/arc-v/getting-started-picolibc.md

 ...
 ```

-### Build with semihosting and without ARC-V features
+### Build with Semihosting and Without ARC-V Features

 Using Newlib: